justinjudefernandes/CyberLure-A-Phishing-Simulation-Security-Awareness-Platform/README.md

 ## 📊 Platform Overview:

 CyberLure combines five major capabilities into one security-awareness platform:
-- Mandatory Training
+- ❶ Mandatory Training
-- Phishing Awareness
+- ❷ Phishing Awareness
-- Phishing Campaigns
+- ❸ Phishing Campaigns
-- IT Training
+- ❹ IT Training
-- Gamification
+- ❺ Gamification

 These capabilities are supported by organization-wide dashboards, executive and detailed reporting, user management, role-based access control, and integrations such as SMTP, LDAP/Active Directory, and NTP.

 ### 1️⃣ Mandatory Training:

 Mandatory Training provides organization-specific policy and compliance training that employees are required to complete during onboarding and throughout their employment.

-Training is delivered through a video → assessment → completion workflow.
-These include:
+Training follows a structured ```video → assessment → completion workflow```, allowing organizations to track both engagement with the training material and the employee’s understanding of it.

+Examples of training include:
 - Clear Desk Policy
 - Acceptable Use Policy
 - Information Security Policies
-New employee onboarding
-Periodic policy refreshers
-Quarterly mandatory training
+- New Employee Onboarding
+- Periodic Policy Refreshers
+- Quarterly Mandatory Training

-The dashboard provides visibility into completion rates, assessment results, pass rates, and video-watch progress across the workforce.
+The Mandatory Training dashboard provides administrators with visibility into:
+- Training completion rates
+- Assessment results and pass rates
+- Video-watch progress
+- Outstanding training
+- Employee-level completion status

-Each employee receives a focused learning experience where they watch the assigned content and complete the associated assessment.
+Each employee receives a focused learning experience where they watch the assigned training content and complete the associated assessment, with their progress and results recorded by the platform.

-AI-Assisted Assessment Development

-AI was used as a development and content-assistance tool during the creation of the training assessments.

-After reviewing the training videos, I used Claude to generate an initial set of questionnaire and assessment questions based on the material covered.
-These questions were then incorporated into the application's assessment workflow and structured around the learning objectives of each module.

-AI was therefore used to accelerate content creation, while the platform's training workflow, assessment functionality, scoring, tracking, and integration were developed as part of the project.

 2️⃣ Phishing Awareness